 Lululemon Soho Broadway Store, New York

-Lululemon has created fandom through merging a traditional fitness studio with its retail store.
-The “Sweat Studio” classes and “Fuel Bar” equips consumers with training and education to help them achieve their fitness goals.
+Lululemon has created fandom by merging a traditional fitness studio with its retail store.
+The “Sweat Studio” classes and “Fuel Bar” equip consumers with training and education to help them achieve their fitness goals.
 And while they also now offer online virtual workouts and training programs, it will never give people the same motivation and social atmosphere you would receive at a physical location.

 While COVID-19 has forced retailers to pause some of their physical programs and activities and move them online, when we’re able to be together again, people will yearn to find places and spaces to socialize again physically.

 As customers grow more comfortable with shopping online, offline stores will become another enabler for them to get products even faster.
 Through formats such as BOPIS (buy online, pickup in-store) physical stores can also function as a fulfillment channel.

 Walmart Curbside Pickup